Heterodox Risk Ideas

 A collection of heterodox views maintain that, in many contexts, the risk premium is actually zero or, possibly, even negative.

-One heterodox position is that professional investors who manage other people's money are rewarded for succeeding but not punished for failing so long as the failure was "conventional".
+One heterodox explanation is that professional investors who manage other people's money are rewarded for succeeding but not punished for failing so long as the failure was "conventional".
 For this reason, professional investors actually prefer risky assets Hanson.

-A second heterodox position is that people don't just care about their absolute wealth - they also care about their relative wealth.
+A second heterodox explanation is that people don't just care about their absolute wealth - they also care about their relative wealth.
 Some simple extensions of standard models where agents maximize relative wealth results in the predicted risk premium being zero or even negative (pg 96 of Falkenstein).

 Stocks have outperformed bonds in the US for over a century: